RDjarbeng/RDjarbeng/_posts/2024-09-04-automating-rpi_python.md

 ---
-title: "Automating Python Execution on a Raspberry Pi with a virtual environment"
+date: 2024-08-26T00:00:00
 author: Richard
-date: 2024-08-26
+categories:
+  - IoT
+tags:
+  - shell scripting
+  - bash
+  - automation
+  - virtual environment
+  - raspberry pi
+  - raspberry pi 4B
+  - linux
+title: Automating Python Execution on a Raspberry Pi with a virtual environment
 image: /assets/images/just_start.png
-categories: IoT
-tags: [shell scripting, bash, automation, virtual environment,raspberry pi, raspberry pi 4B, linux]
 ---
 In this guide, you will learn how to automate the execution of a Python script on your Raspberry Pi using a `systemd` service.
 This can be particularly useful for running scripts automatically at startup without any manual intervention.

 ## Step 1: Create a systemd Service File